-There are several things that cause mold and mold spores to grow inside a home and produce mold spores that can lower your air quality.
+There are several things that cause mold to grow inside a home and produce mold spores that can lower your air quality.
 Find out what the most common sources are that attract mold growth so that you can get to the root of the problem and stop it from coming back.

 Have you discovered a mold problem in your house?
 Well, don’t panic just yet.
 In this post, we’ll show you several ways for how to remediate mold yourself that are quick and easy to do.
 These tips could help save you money from hiring a professional.

 One of the fastest ways to get rid of mold spores in your home is by using an air purifier.
 In this free guide, we’ll show you what features to look for in the best product for mold removal so that you can get rid of it safely from your house.
 Don’t shop for any air purifier until you read this post.